 Buy 3 at $17.95 each - Save $60 (53% off)

 Buy 6 at $16.95 each - Save $126 (55% off)

-- Pharma Thistle Gold™ is formulated using the most clinically validated Milk Thistle extract in the world with a proven record of safety and effectiveness
+- Pharma Thistle GOLD™ is formulated using the most clinically-studied Milk Thistle extract in the world with a proven record of safety and effectiveness

 - 2x more bioavailable than standard Milk Thistle preparations

 - Standardized to ALL six isomers of Silymarin, consistent with United States Pharmacopeia specifications

 - Pharmaceutical Grade - guaranteed purity, potency, stability, solubility, structure, bioavailability, and bioactivity

 - Manufactured without the use of GMOs, fillers, binders, artificial ingredients, preservatives, Stearates, Laurates, Sulfates, or Dioxides

 - Verified free of allergens by an independent, third-party lab